-The LTB-1 also provides objects based on Microsoft Component Object Model (COM).
+Your unit also provides objects based on Microsoft Component Object Model (COM).
 COM defines a common way to access and create software components and services.

 COM promotes the integration and the reuse of software components, as well as interoperability.
 In order to interoperate, components developed in different languages must adhere to a binary structure specified by Microsoft.